abhinavsingh01/image-store/README.md

 # image-store
 Image store project to manage albums

+##Technology & framework used
+- GIN for REST api calls
+- MySQL for database
+- GORM for ORM
+- DIG for dependency injection
+- VIPER for config loading
+- ZAP for logging

 This project is using microservice architecture and has following Microservices and their roles:
 1. Album Microservice
   - Create Album